Mobile game industry analysis and trends

 Already, we’re seeing deeper meta game mechanics in puzzle games, as some of the older games like Angry Birds 2 and Best Fiends are evolving to more midcore games - specifically, through bosses, collections, social meta game features, and events monetizing through gacha mechanics.

 However, innovation in puzzle games won’t include PvP elements, as each puzzle game with PvP elements launched in the last two years has failed.

-What’s next for midcore games?
+Mobile app advertisement industry predictions: What's next for midcore games?